-Despite the NHF and Government being in talks since the election in May, the full extent of these discussions was not released until the voluntary ‘offer’ was published at conference, alongside a requirement to respond formally with a yes or no vote within 6 working days.
+Despite the National Housing Federation (NHF) and government being in talks since the election in May, the full extent of these discussions was not released until the voluntary ‘offer’ was published at conference, alongside a requirement to respond formally with a yes or no vote within six working days.
 This has been proposed by our trade body that produces our model code of governance!
 At any other time, it would be suggested that such a timescale would surely be seen as unsound decision making without the legal, financial and risk considerations.
 We are committed to the highest governance standards and is the first reason for our decision.

 From our observations at the conference, we are deeply concerned that the NHF appears to have stage managed the process with one outcome in mind, rather than acting as an honest broker, to allow the whole sector to come to a timely and balanced view in respect of this incredibly important decision.
-The speed at which some organisations signed up to the deal suggests they had prior knowledge of its make-up, and the voting process in terms of how votes are weighted contradicts the current NHF AGM rules, and stated requirement that a sufficient proportion of HAs must be in favour, to convince Government.
+The speed at which some organisations signed up to the deal suggests they had prior knowledge of its make-up, and the voting process in terms of how votes are weighted contradicts the current NHF Annual General Meeting rules, and stated requirement that a sufficient proportion of housing associations (HAs) must be in favour, to convince government.
 This is not what we expect from a representative trade body and we will therefore be reviewing our membership of the NHF.

 In terms of the voluntary RTB offer, we made comments on the proposals that were shared with the NHF, with very little concessions following through from these consultations.
 In particular for our organisation with a high percentage of sheltered housing, it is inconceivable that such tenants should receive a portable RTB discount.
 The concept of extending RTB is about meeting the aspirations of those who want to buy - how then will retired sheltered tenants get a mortgage?
 Or can aspiration be using cash in the bank or from family members, so they have an asset to pass on, rather than aspiring to own a home?
-What alternative one bed homes do most organisations have?
+What alternative one-bed homes do most organisations have?
 Is this another bedroom tax moment in the making?!
-We are also disappointed that there is also no absolute commitment to address the RTB receipts sharing agreements that most LSVTs are subject to in their Transfer Agreements with their local Council, to ensure HAs keep all receipts from voluntary RTB.
+We are also disappointed that there is also no absolute commitment to address the RTB receipts sharing agreements that most Large Scale Voluntary Transfers are subject to in their transfer agreements with their local council, to ensure HAs keep all receipts from voluntary RTB.
 Without this we could not agree the deal as we would be financially unable to replace all lost homes, which is a key element of this ‘offer’.

 In making such important decisions, we need to consider the long term and broader impacts, particularly the views of our stakeholders and partners.
 The time allowed here for decision making, makes this virtually impossible.